 Vagrant was working fine the last time I used it, mainly for WordPress theme development.
 I haven’t touched it for about 6 months now but after typing vagrant up and waiting I was soon greeted with this:

 VBoxManage.exe: error: Failed to create the host-only adapter VBoxManage.exe: error: Code E_FAIL (0x80004005) - Unspecified error (extended info not available) VBoxManage.exe: error: Context: "int __cdecl handleCreate(struct HandlerArg *,int,int *)" at line 66 of file VBoxManageHostonly.cpp

-Not really what you want to see when you are just starting getting back into something.
-Naturally I did what every respectable software developer does when they get an error they haven’t seen before 🙂.
+Not really what you want to see when you are just starting to get back into something.
+Naturally, I did what every respectable software developer does when they get an error they haven’t seen before 🙂.
 It turns out the cause seems to be Windows 10 and a problem with VirtualBox.

 Doing this gave me a slightly different error: